gerlichlab/DNAscent/docs/source/workflows.rst

    DNAscent detect -b alignment.sorted.bam -r /full/path/to/reference.fasta -i index.dnascent -o output.detect -t 10

 This should put a file called ``output.detect`` in the current directory.
-We can look at the individual positive BrdU calls by running:
+We can look at the individual positive BrdU calls with ``DNAscent psl``.
+Let's create a psl file that shows any position where BrdU is called at 0.7 probability or higher:

 .. code-block:: console

-   DNAscent psl -d output.detect -r /full/path/to/reference.fasta -o output
+   DNAscent psl -d output.detect -r /full/path/to/reference.fasta -o output --threshold 0.7

 The resulting file ``output.psl`` can be loaded into IGV or the UCSC Genome Browser.